Bhainsa

 Bhainsa is a town in Nirmal district of the Indian state of Telangana.
 It is the headquarters of Bhainsa mandal and Bhainsa revenue division.
-It is bordered with Bhokar Thaluka, Nanded Jilla, Maharashtra State on west and Nizamabad district on South.
+It is bordered with Bhokar taluk, Nanded district, Maharashtra State on west and Nizamabad district on South.
 Bhainsa is located at 19.1000°N 77.9667°E. It has an average elevation of 363 meters (1194 feet).